cchitsiang/awesome-stars/topics.md

 ## git

-- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for building complex, real-world software with LLMs
+- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - AI driven development in your terminal.
+Designed for large, real-world tasks.
 - [gitbutlerapp/gitbutler](https://github.com/gitbutlerapp/gitbutler) - The GitButler version control client, backed by Git, powered by Tauri/Rust/Svelte
 - [appleboy/CodeGPT](https://github.com/appleboy/CodeGPT) - A CLI written in Go language that writes git commit messages or do a code review brief for you using ChatGPT AI (gpt-4, gpt-3.5-turbo model) and automatically installs a git prepare-commit-msg hook.
 - [usebruno/bruno](https://github.com/usebruno/bruno) - Opensource IDE For Exploring and Testing Api's (lightweight alternative to postman/insomnia)